 The Southeast Europe cluster is home to civilizations that many consider to have founded the principles of Western civilization and continue to influence modern politics, art, and architecture.
 Greek and Roman influence spans the western and southern regions of this cluster, while the influence of the Hellenistic world of Macedonia and Alexander the Great encompass the Western Balkan states.

 The early populations in the East Europe cluster consisted largely of small agricultural communities.
 Some of these developed indigenously, while others were colonies of farming communities from Asia Minor.
 Eastern Europe played a significant role in the metalworking traditions of Scandinavia, and an intense metal trade was established between the two by 1500 BCE.
-In 1000 BCE, this trade was interrupted by invasions from the Celts (from Gaul and Germany) in 1000 BCE in the north and central regions and invasion from Iranian tribes to the south.
+In 1000 BCE, this trade was interrupted by invasions from the Celts (from Gaul and present-day Germany) and from Iranian tribes to the south.
 By 200 BCE, Iranian control in the south ended with help from Scandinavian groups.